 Likely Ineffective for...

 - McArdle's disease (a genetic metabolic disorder).
 Research shows that taking ribose by mouth does not improve exercise ability in people with McArdle's disease.

 - Chronic fatigue syndrome (CFS).
 Early research suggests that taking a ribose supplement (CORvalen, Valen Labs) by mouth might improve energy, sleep, and sense of well-being in people with chronic fatigue syndrome.

 - Mental function.
 Early research suggests that taking ribose by mouth for 8 days does not improve performance during tasks that cause mental fatigue.

 - Congestive heart failure (CHF).
 Early research suggests that people with congestive heart failure who take a ribose by mouth for 3 weeks have better heart function and improved quality of life.

 - Coronary artery bypass graft (CABG) surgery.
 Early research shows that people who take a ribose supplement by mouth immediately before surgery have better heart function after surgery.

 - Fibromyalgia.
 Early research suggests that taking a specific ribose supplement (CORvalen, Valen Labs) by mouth can improve energy, sleep, and sense of well-being and decrease pain in people with fibromyalgia.

-- Restless leg syndrome.
-Limited evidence suggests that taking ribose by mouth with meals improves symptoms in people with restless leg syndrome.
+- A disorder that causes a strong urge to move ones legs (restless legs syndrome; RLS).
+Limited evidence suggests that taking ribose by mouth with meals improves symptoms in people with restless legs syndrome.

 - Seizures.
 Early research suggests that taking ribose by mouth might improve behavior and reduce seizure frequency in people with seizures caused by a deficiency of the chemical adenylosuccinase.